TropicalBastos/Nodecrumbs/README.md

 });
 ```

-This will return you an instance of MiniCrumbs of which you can:
+This will return you an instance of the Nodecrumbs object of which you can:

 ```javascript
 var crumbsArray = crumbs.parse();